 Carcinoid tumors of the lung occur equally in women and men, usually between ages 45 and 55.

 Sometimes, carcinoid tumors of the lungs don't produce any symptoms; often, they are detected when a chest x-ray is taken for another condition.
 But if you do have symptoms, their severity depends on the size of the tumor and whether it produces abnormal hormones.
+Carcinoids arising from the gastrointestinal tract may be found incidentally when patients are being evaluated for other conditions or can result in some bleeding from the gastrointestinal tract.
 Potential symptoms include

 Your doctor may also order blood and urine tests to look for any abnormal hormones the tumor might be producing.
 You may be asked to collect your urine over a 24-hour period.